Skip to main content

 Q4: How long until the anesthesia wears off after surgery?

-Q5: Can parents go in during surgery?
+Q5: Can a parent come in during surgery?

 Surgery Day Recommendations